HashtagBe/be-crawler/README.md

 The program is managed by apache Maven project management tool.
 It is a web application based on Spring MVC framework.

-# How to deploy
+# How to build and run

 To deploy this program, please follow the steps described below:

 1. Make sure the required environment is ready in your computer:
    - JDK 1.7+
    - Maven 3.0+
-   - Apache Tomcat 7.0+
    - Mysql 5.0+

 2. Get the source codes from Github repository to your local directory.